 4. Set Up Through your Merchant Processor

 Whenever you set up an online presence for your business or decide to switch to a less traditional POS system, your payment processing provider should be able to help you get started.
-Vantiv offers many solutions for eCommerce payments that are designed to accommodate a variety of merchant environments, from retail to restaurants and everything in between.
+Vantiv offers many solutions for eCommerce payments and online payment systems that are designed to accommodate a variety of merchant environments, from retail to restaurants and everything in between.
 Whether you build your website on your own or work with a professional web designer, Vantiv is available to help guide you in choosing the right eCommerce payment and merchant services solution for your business needs.